 allowances for money spent, or likely to be spent, by the person on expenses i.e. travel allowance, meal allowance;

-retention bonuses (these are not usually paid as an allowance but rather as a lump sum payment and are not considered allowances).
+retention bonuses (these can be paid either as a lump sum payment or periodically - e.g. fortnightly, and are not considered allowances).